The FTX Story

 Bitcoin was rapidly followed by other open-source blockchain cryptocurrencies, including Ethereum, Tether, and Dogecoin.
-Various countries have accepted, rejected, or even (in the case of China) attempted to make cryptocurrency illegal, but the decentralized nature of the currency, and the sometimes shadowy nature of the users, makes it useful for online transactions and attractive for entrepreneurs.
+Various countries have accepted, rejected, or even (in the case of China) attempted to make cryptocurrency illegal.
+Still, the decentralized nature of the currency and the sometimes shadowy nature of the users make it useful for online transactions and attractive for entrepreneurs.

 Next Steps: Crypto Exchanges and Crypto Brokers

-Once crypto became established as a viable money substitute, the next thing people needed was a way to convert crypto into conventional currency and back again, or to convert one form of cryptocurrency into another.
+Once crypto became a viable money substitute, people needed a way to convert crypto into conventional currency and back again or to convert one form of cryptocurrency into another.
 Enter cryptocurrency exchanges.
 A crypto exchange was simply a business that allowed users to transfer various types of crypto, such as Bitcoin, into US dollars or other crytocurrencies for trading purposes or purchases.